 Lesson: How Does Your Garden Grow?

-Black Creek Pioneer Village is home to many gardens with plants and flowers that you would have found in Canada more than 150 years ago.
+The Village at Black Creek is home to many gardens with plants and flowers that you would have found in Canada more than 150 years ago.

 Plants are the main source of food for people and animals alike.
 In this lesson you will learn how to take care of plants, and how plants are used to produce food and medicine.